 Heating Space: 160 sq. in.

-Other than the extendable legs, this grill is almost identical to the other Cuisinart model in this list, so if the ability to have your grill stand upright isn’t super enticing, save some money and go with the other model.
+Other than the extendable legs, this RV portable gas grill is almost identical to the other Cuisinart model in this list, so if the ability to have your grill stand upright isn’t super enticing, save some money and go with the other model.

 Want to go with charcoal?
-Here’s our rundown of the best portable charcoal grills for camping.
+Here’s our rundown of the best portable charcoal RV grills.

 Dimensions: 15.4” x 15.6” x 9.2”